anushka17agarwal/starter-hugo-academic/content/_index.md

               * Researching and developing novel algorithms for the generation of Synthetic Lip-Synced Videos using GANs, Autoencoders and  Transformers.
-              * Using 3D rendering and Cross Attention Transformers to build archietctures for high level video generation in multiple languages.
+              * Using 3D rendering and Cross Attention Transformers to build architectures for high level video generation in multiple languages.

         - title: Research Intern